MikeHigginbottom/infosec-starter-kit/noc.md

 # NOC
-- A location from which networks are monitored, controlled and managed  #glossary
+- A Network Operations Centre is a location from which networks are monitored, controlled and managed  #glossary
 ## My Notes
 [Notes](mynotes/noc-notes.md)